kwiqniss/OOPIntro/README.md

 ***
 Access Modifiers & Scope:

 Variables have scopes.
 If they're defined within a function, then only code within that function can see that it exists.
-If you define a variable locally  in a class it's only available within the class, unless the class makes it something other than private.
-Sometimes private and public are inferred if they're not specified, so it's best to always set your "Accessibility modifiers" specifically to avoid unexpected results.
+When the function completes, the variable goes out of "scope."
+If you define a variable locally in a class, but outside of a function, it's only available within the class, unless the class makes it something other than private.
+Sometimes private and public are inferred if they're not specified, so it's best to always set your "Access modifiers" specifically to avoid unexpected results.

 ***
 Static vs instance: